Arro/mongo-airtable/README.md

 ----------
 Airtable is great database/spreadsheet hybrid for holding your data.
-The problem is that sometimes you don't have internet access, so pulling and saving data using their API isn't be feasible.
-This tool allows you to access and save your data to a MongoDB database whether or not you have internet access, and then sync whenever is convenient.
+The problem is that sometimes you don't have internet access, so pulling and saving data using their API isn't feasible.
+This tool allows you to get and set your data to a MongoDB database, whether or not you have internet access, and then sync whenever is convenient.
 That way, Airtable is still your source of truth.